 It may be that we too early abandoned DDPG.
 Some participants were using it.
 We could have tried with baselines DDPG implementation, especially after OpenAI injected noise in the parameters to improve exploration.
-We also feel that ES option still has big potential.
-We saw TRPO, but PPO seems like improved TRPO, that’s why we didn’t explore that option.
+We also feel that ES option still has a big potential.
+We saw TRPO, but PPO seems like improved TRPO, that’s why we didn’t try it.
 But maybe we’re wrong.

 This manual normalization also took very long.
 Now it seems it might be faster to use auto normalization for most of the features but only normalize manually a few chosen ones.
 I thought about it and tried, but my TensorFlow fu was too weak.
 I went for a simpler (but probably more time-consuming in hindsight) manually normalizing all the features.

 I would implement logging earlier, to gain as much insight into that black-box as possible.
-That was our biggest problem I would say, lack of visibility of what’s going on during the learning.
+That was our biggest problem I would say, lack of visibility of what’s going on during training.
 We could spend more time to learn TensorBoard or similar perhaps.